reactioncommerce/ci-scripts/readme.md

 - `chmod 755 your-script.sh`
 - Add an entry to the `package.json` `"bin"` property mapping `"name-without-extension": "./name-with-extension.sh",`
 - Commit, being sure to prefix your commit message with `feat: ` so semantic release publishes a new minor version properly
+- Notes on filename extensions vs no extensions
+  - In the `package.json` `bin` keys, we omit the extension.
+This is slightly nicer as a command line interface.
+It's just a logical script name.
+  - When launching via `npx` on the command line during CI, it's **no extension**
+  - In the repo root dir, we **do** use the extension since this is nicer for editor syntax detection, development tools, etc.
+  - So in `package.json` `bin` it's **no extension** for the key but **yes extension** for the value
+  - When calling one ci-script from another ci-script it's **no extension** because these run from the `node_modules/.bin` directory which only contains no-extension files which npm picks up from `package.json` `bin` key.

 ## How to troubleshoot script errors